 Non-economic damages are awarded to compensate for your mental anguish, physical pain, and reduced quality of life following the accident.
 A knowledgeable accident attorney could help you value your economic and non-economic damages in a claim.

 Punitive damages may be warranted if the at-fault party’s conduct was willful, wanton, or reckless.
 The proof requirement is high – clear and convincing evidence.
-A knowledgeable attorney in Walterboro can help you determine whether these damages may be sought in your injury case.
+A local legal professional can help you determine whether these damages may be sought in your personal injury case.

 What is the Statute of Limitations?